daler/dotfiles/docs/vim.rst

       - Find files under this directory.
 Handy alternative to ``:e``

     * - :kbd:`<leader>fg`
       - Search directory for string.
-This is like using ripgrep in vim.
+This is like using ripgrep, but in vim.
         Selecting entry takes you right to the line.

     * - :kbd:`<leader>/`